dotnet/docs/docs/ai/dotnet-ai-ecosystem.md

 # Overview of the .NET + AI ecosystem

-Many powerful tools, libraries, and services are available for .NET to develop generative AI applications. .NET supports both cloud and local AI models, many different SDKs, vector database services, and other tools to help you build intelligent apps of varying size and scale.
+The .NET ecosystem provides many powerful tools, libraries, and services to develop AI applications. .NET supports both cloud and local AI model connections, many different SDKs for various AI and vector database services, and other tools to help you build intelligent apps of varying scope and complexity.

 > [!IMPORTANT]
 > Not all of the SDKs and services presented in this doc are maintained by Microsoft.
-When considering an SDK, be sure to evaluate its quality, licensing, and support to ensure they meet your requirements.
-Also make sure you review each SDK's documentation for detailed version compatibility information.
+When considering an SDK, be sure to evaluate its quality, licensing, support and compatibility to ensure they meet your requirements.

 ## Semantic Kernel for .NET

 [Semantic Kernel](semantic-kernel-dotnet-overview.md) is an open-source SDK that provides AI integration and orchestration capabilities in your .NET apps.
-It is generally the recommended AI orchestration tool for .NET apps that use one or more AI services in combination with other APIs or web services, data stores, custom code and beyond.
-The Semantic Kernel SDK benefits enterprise developers in the following ways:
+This SDK is generally the recommended AI orchestration tool for .NET apps that use one or more AI services in combination with other APIs or web services, data stores, custom code and beyond.
+Semantic Kernel benefits enterprise developers in the following ways:

 - Streamlines integration of AI capabilities into existing applications to enable a cohesive solution for enterprise products.
 - Minimizes the learning curve of working with different AI models or services by providing abstractions that reduce complexity.